Rodolfo Cadena: Death and afterward

-The night before his death, Cadena had received multiple death threats and knew that when he left his cell in the morning, he would be leaving it permanently.
+The night before his death, Cadena had received multiple death threats and knew that when he left his cell in the morning, he would die.
 On the morning of December 17, 1972, Cadena was asked if he wanted to leave his cell with the rest of the prisoners; rather than avoiding his fate and staying in his cell, he stepped onto the tier of his cell in "Palm Hall" at the Chino Reception center.
 He was stabbed repeatedly with shanks, and beaten with a pipe by Nuestra Familia assassins.
 He was stabbed an estimated fifty times on the tier and thrown off a third story tier onto the concrete floor below and stabbed another dozen times.
 Cadena was subsequently buried at Union Cemetery in Bakersfield, California with an inscription reading, "Recuerdo de tu madre y familia" (Remembered by your mother and family.)
 His parents would divorce shortly afterwards.

 Legacy

 Cadena's murder sparked an era of gang warfare within the California penal system.
-Over the next year the lives of 31 prisoners were lost in tit-for-tat killings.
-The carnage and animosity from his murder still exists 48 years after his death, as La eMe still has a "kill on sight" order for any member of Nuestra Familia.
+Over the next year 31 prisoners lost their lives in tit-for-tat killings.

+After over 40 years of warfare, there has now been an official end of hostilities between these two groups.